fairs & festivals

 Gates open Thursday at 5:00 p.m. and Friday at 4:00 p.m.

-Children age12 and younger areadmitted FREE, including those in groups, when accompanied by at least one adult with paid admission.
-On Thursday, admission is FREE to all who donate school supplies, such as markers, notebooks, backpacks, etc. On Thursday only there will be a reduced adult admission fee of $5.00.
-Admission is FREE on Friday between 4:00 and 5:30 p.m.
-Donate non-perishable food items prior to Sunday Mass for FREE admission after Mass.
+Children age12 and younger are admitted FREE, including those in groups, when accompanied by at least one adult with paid admission.
+On Thursday, admission is FREE to all who donate school supplies, such as markers, notebooks, backpacks, etc. Donate non-perishable food items prior to Sunday Mass for FREE admission after Mass.
 Regular adult admission $15.00.
 Seniors 60+ $10.00.

 There's a children's area with games and activities.
-See Festival Highlights on the web site for information about the Family Passport Adventure on Friday from 4:00 to 7:00 p.m., and Saturday and Sunday from noon until 6:00 p.m.
+See Festival Highlights on the web site for information about the Family Passport Adventure.

 For more information. call (414) 476-3378 or www.irishfest.com